ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 "version": "1.7.6"
 ```

-The first part (from left to right) represents the `Major Part`, the second part the `minor` Part and the last part the `micro` Part.
+The first part (from left to right) represents `Major Part`, the second part represents `minor` Part and the last part represents `micro` Part.
 The version numbers should be increased according to the following list:

 - **micro** Only bugs were fixed
 - **minor** Features have been added, but the version is compatible with previous versions
-- **major** Major changes that make backward compatibility with the old version no longer possible
+- **major** Major changes which make backward compatibility with the old version no longer possible

 The `news` attribute should also be maintained in the io-package.json.
 This enables users to install any version listed (provided that it has been published on npm) via the admin interface.